How to Apply

 If the repayment of funds affects grant dollars received, the student's repayment of these funds will be reduced by 50 percent of the total grant aid.

 Financial aid is awarded per fall-spring aid year.
-So this information only effects students that withdraw from the fall and want to come back in the spring of the same year it does not affect students that withdraw in the spring and want to come back in the must submit written notification to the Financial Aid office so that aid may be reinstated and/or revised.
+So this information only affects students that withdraw from the fall and want to come back in the spring of the same year.
+It does not affect students that withdraw in the spring and want to come back in a later semester.
+The student must submit written notification to the Financial Aid office so that aid may be reinstated and/or revised.
 If a student fails to notify the Financial Aid office, the aid will remain canceled.

 Students attending courses that are less than a full term in length (module sessions) are also subject to withdrawal policies.
 If a student completes one module session but does not complete the full term, the student is considered a withdrawal based on the last day of attendance.
 Students who drop a module course and are enrolled in other courses may be required to confirm in writing that they will attend these courses in order to avoid being considered a withdrawal.